The Daily Log Avoids Vampires: Migration, Duplication, & Other Tedium

 Circled Numbers = Easy, Efficient, Effective Reference Aide

 I see a task-style entry during my review session within the November 21st Daily Log.
 I elevate that entry to MIT (Most Important Task) status.
 Only one other item, within this particular Daily Log, previously made it to a MIT designation.
 Therefore, I aim at the entry’s left margin, entering and circling the number 2, i.e. ②︎.

-On my week view calendar, I enter 1121.02 on the day I plan to tackle this MIT.
+Once upon a time, I’d copy that test description and place it on my week view calendar.
+No more.
+Instead, I enter 1121.02 on the day I plan to tackle this MIT.

 Subsequent reviews tell me that entry’s action storyline, including no hint of action thus far.

 Generous left margin = mini table of contents per entry